Intervention/docs/image/v3/basics/meta-information.md

 // create new manager instance with desired driver
 $manager = new ImageManager(new Driver());

-// reading an image
+// read an image
 $image = $manager->read('images/example.png');

-// reading the image width
+// read the image width
 $width = $image->width();
 ```

-### Reading the Pixel Height
+### Read the Pixel Height

 > public Image::height(): integer

-Reading the pixel height from an image instance.
+Read the pixel height from an image instance.

 #### Example